 Landcare on the Mornington Peninsula

-Landcare is a ’grass-roots’ organisation formed by people who seek to protect and repair their local environment and contribute to sustainable landscapes.
-Run by local volunteers, Landcare involves more than 4000 groups across Australia working together to do something practical about protecting and restoring Australia’s unique environment.
+Landcare is a grass-roots organisation formed by people interested in protecting and restoring their local environment and contributing to sustainable landscapes.
+Run by local volunteers, Landcare involves more than 4000 groups across Australia working together to do something practical to protect Australia’s unique environment.
+Landcare activities include:

-- Regional coordinated weed and pest control (including foxes and cats)
+- Regionally coordinated environmental weed and pest animal control (e.g. foxes and rabbits)